 WHS Washington Hospital is a primary stroke center and is committed to transportation, assessment, diagnosis and treatment within three hours of symptom onset.

 According to the American Stroke Association, approximately 795,000 people have a stroke each year—610,000 are first attacks and 185,000 are recurrent attacks.
 Of stroke survivors, 21 percent of men and 24 percent of women die within a year, and for those aged 65 and older, the percentage is even higher.
+Someone suffers a stroke every 40 seconds and someone dies from a stroke every 3-4 minutes.
 Stroke is the number five cause of death and the leading cause of adult disability in the United States.

 A stroke occurs when one of the arteries to the brain is blocked or bursts.
 As a result, part of the brain does not get the blood it needs and starts to die.
 If you suspect someone is having a stroke, call 911 immediately.
 Treatment can be more effective if given early.
 Also, if possible, note the time of the first symptom—this may affect later treatment options.